 There’s probably nothing more frightening for a parent than hearing your child has cancer.
 Fortunately, thanks to advancements in treatment therapies, most children with Wilms tumor, a rare kidney cancer, survive and go on to live normal, healthy lives.

-“Wilms tumor most often affects children ages 3 to 4 and becomes much less common after age 6,” said Joseph Torkildson, MD, a pediatric hematologist and oncologist at Banner Children’s Cancer and Blood Disorder Clinic in Mesa, AZ.
+“Wilms tumor most often affects children ages 3 to 4 and becomes much less common after age 6,” said Joseph Torkildson, MD, a pediatric hematologist and oncologist with Banner Children's.
 “It typically involves just one kidney, but in rare cases it can involve both kidneys at the same time.

 Over the years, advancements in the diagnosis and treatment of Wilms tumor have greatly improved the outlook for children with the disease.
 Dr. Torkildson helps answer five common questions parents may have about the disease.